ParadymShift-Plant-BASED-Vegan-Jedi/pydice/README.md

-# pydice
+# pyprojects
-Python dice generator
+All of my mini Python projects are found here.
+Each one is contained within its own program ^^